dkovacs24/ReviOS_faq/README.md

 ---

-## Internet/sound/touchpad/who knows what else... not working
+## Internet/Sound/Touchpad/other hardware... not working

-Download the drivers from the manufacturer's website.
+Download the drivers from the manufacturer's website ans install them.

 If you can't do that, for example you don't have internet driver, somehow (on other computer or something like that) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/).
 Extract it, and start the software with `SDIO_auto.bat`.
 Then select the `Download Network Drivers Only` option.
 It will start the download of all the existing network drivers.